 Creating resolutions is a time-honored tradition for a new year.
-And, for many Americans, resolutions involve finding ways to better manage money.
-According to a survey from The Ascent, 66% of Americans will make financial New Year's resolutions this year.
+For many Americans, resolutions involve finding ways to better manage money.
+According to a survey from Motley Fool Money, 69% of Americans planned on making financial New Year's resolutions for 2025.

-Unfortunately, far too many of those resolutions made in the financial new year will be abandoned by March.
+Unfortunately, far too many resolutions made in the financial new year are abandoned by March.
 Yours don't have to be among them, though.
 If you think carefully about the goals that are most important to you and break big goals down into small ones, you can maximize your chances of success.

 Not sure what types of financial resolutions could have the biggest impact on your life?
-Check out these eight goals that investment experts recommend and see if you can adopt any of them as your own:
+Check out eight goals that investment experts recommend and see if you can adopt any of them as your own.

-With inflation surging this year, it's easy to get caught up in trying to cover day-to-day expenses and end up in credit card debt.
-If you're found yourself focused on the present, resolving to consider your long-term goals could be just the ticket to turn things around in 2024.
+Life can be expensive, and it's easy to get caught up in day-to-day expenses.
+If you're focused on the present, resolving to consider your long-term goals could be just the ticket to turn things around this year.

 "I like my clients to begin the year reviewing their budgets and their financial plans to make sure they are on track to meet their long-term financial goals," advises Aviva Pinto, CDFA, CDS, and managing director at Wealthspire Advisors.